shannonroivas/shannonroivas.github.io/index.md

 layout: page
 title: ""
 ---
-## How do the spatial characteristics of landscapes shape the demography, movement, and sociality of populations?
+## How do landscapes shape the demography, movement, and sociality of populations?

 ---